greddy7574/taigaMcpServer/README.md

 🗣️ "Show me all sprints in project MyApp"
 📊 Returns: List of sprints with status and dates

-🗣️ "Get detailed statistics for Sprint 5"
+🗣️ "Get details for Sprint 5"
 📈 Returns: Progress stats, completion rates, user stories count

 🗣️ "Create a new sprint called 'Q1 Release' from 2024-01-01 to 2024-03-31"